schance995/highschoolseatingchart/README.md

 I programmed ~90% of this project in 2016 as part of my AP Computer Science class.

-Unfortunately you can't actually run the program without installing Eclipse and a handful of libraries.
+Unfortunately you can't actually run the program without installing Eclipse and a handful of libraries:

+- commons-collections4-4.1.jar
+- poi-ooxml-schemas-3.16.jar
+- xmlbeans-2.6.0.jar
+- poi-ooxml-3.16.jar
+- JavaFX11 (which is not included with Java SDK)

-I've uploaded images and sample data so you can get a feel for this software.
+To compensate, I've uploaded images and sample data so you can get a feel for this software.